TSmith1992/Sandboxes/Container Log Exclusion/README.md

 ***GREAT!
 You have deployed the Node and Cluster Agents to your environment!***

-5
+5 - Deploy the Log Containers
 ---

-Download the `busybox.yaml` file, ideally placing it in the same directory as your `dd-agent_default.yaml` file.
+Download the `loggers.yaml` file, ideally placing it in the same directory as your `dd-agent_default.yaml` file.
 Run the following command to deploy the applications to K8s:

 ```
-kubectl apply -f busybox.yaml
+kubectl apply -f loggers.yaml
 ```
 Next, run the `kubectl get pods` command and you should see a new pod appear: